nrwl/nx/docs/shared/react-tutorial/1-code-generation.md

 CREATE apps/admin/tsconfig.spec.json
 ```

-To see all options for the `application` generator, you can run the command: `npx nx generate @nrwl/react:application --help`:
+To see all options for the `application` generator, you can run the command `npx nx generate @nrwl/react:application --help`:

 ```bash
 % npx nx generate @nrwl/react:application --help